Last Update: 5/5/23

 - concrete barriers.

-Parking lots injuries can cause long-term consequences, including the permanent impairment of a body part.
-Often times, victims of these slip and fall accidents have to deal with issues like long term pain and suffering, extended physical therapy, lost wages from being off work as they recover from an injury to a shoulder, ankle, wrist, or hand.
+Parking lot injuries can cause long-term consequences, including the permanent impairment of a body part.
+Oftentimes, victims of these slip and fall accidents have to deal with issues like long-term pain and suffering, extended physical therapy, lost wages from being off work as they recover from an injury to a shoulder, ankle, wrist, or hand.

-In order to properly evaluate the viability of this type of personal injury claim, one of the first issues to examine is whether or not the owner or operator of the parking lot was negligent and, if so, whether or not that negligence lead to the victim’s injuries.
-However, in order to prove negligence a victim needs evidence of wrongdoing.
+In order to properly evaluate the viability of this type of personal injury claim, one of the first issues to examine is whether or not the owner or operator of the parking lot was negligent and, if so, whether or not that negligence led to the victim’s injuries.
+However, in order to prove negligence, a victim needs evidence of wrongdoing.

 What Proof Do You Need For Your Parking Lot Claim?